The Amityville Horror poster

 Structural Analysis

-The Collapse moment at 68 minutes (76% through) represents the emotional nadir.
-Here, George fully transforms into the demonic entity, raising a rifle to murder his family just as Ronald DeFeo did.
-Kathy realizes her husband is gone, replaced by something evil.
-The family she fought to protect is about to be destroyed by the man who promised to love them., reveals the protagonist at their lowest point.
+The Collapse moment at 68 minutes (75% through) represents the emotional nadir.
+Here, George, now fully under the house's control, traps his family inside.
+He drags Billy to the boathouse with murderous intent, preparing to recreate the DeFeo massacre.
+Kathy realizes her husband may be lost to the evil forever., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey